Crenshaw High is the runaway choice to win the LA City Section football championship this season.

 But not even when J.P.
 Losman was playing quarterback on his way to becoming a first round NFL draft choice and not even when Curtis McNeal was displaying his all-around ability on his way to receiving a USC scholarship did the Gondoliers win a City title.

-A year ago Venice lost all five non-league games, and then swept five league games to earn a playoff berth.
+A year ago Venice lost all five non-league games, then swept five league games to earn a playoff berth.

 This season the team started fast, winning its first three games before losing to nationally-ranked Oaks Christian Friday night at Venice, 33-13.

 Several players have expressed the goal of bringing a City championship to the campus on Venice Blvd.